Nerf Bars and Running Boards

 Another aspect to consider is what cab size you have.
 Regardless of the length you choose, you will need to know what cab size you have as well as your make and model in order to match the bar or board with your vehicle.
 A crew cab “cab length” nerf bar isn’t going to fit on a standard cab truck, for instance.
 Each bar or board is custom made to fit your make, model, and cab size, even if you go with the “wheel-to-wheel” option.

-And here’s a “wheel-to-wheel” step bar made by Lund:
+And there’s a “wheel-to-wheel” step bar example made by Lund.

 Hooping It Up

 Hoop Step Bars have typically one or two hoops or sections of the bar that extend below the main bar and form a step.
 In this way they are similar to Oval and Round styles; however, many consumers like them for their low-profile look.
 When standing next to a truck with a hoop step bar you may only notice the hoop part as being visible.
 Lots of truck drivers like this aesthetic appeal.